 See this overview of service records from the Department of Defence for a quick guide to where records are held – for both current and ex-serving members.

-Family history websites like Ancestry and Find My Past provide access to some military records, but nothing that you can’t also access through the National Archives, Australian War Memorial or state archives.
+You may also find military records on family history websites like Ancestry and Find My Past but generally all of these can be accessed directly through the National Archives, Australian War Memorial or state archives.